sierdzio/spdr/README.txt

 Options:
   -h, --help            Displays this help.
   -v, --version         Displays version information.
-  -i, --import          Spdr will perform import operation: it will copy all
+  -i, --import          Spdr will perform import operation: it will copy all fi
-                        files from input according to formatting tags specified in output directory path.
+                        les from input according to formatting tags specified i n output directory path.
 See the documentation for more information
   -s, --synchronize     (default) Spdr will perform file synchronization.
-See
+See t
-                        the documentation for more information -l, --log <path>      Log file location.
-If empty/ not specified, Spdr will print to stdout
+                        he documentation for more information -l, --log <path>      Log file location.
+If empty/ not specified, Spdr will p rint to stdout
   --log-level <number>  Specifies how many log messages will be shown.
 Accepted
-                        values are 0 (no logging) to 6 (log everything, including debug output).
-See the documentation for more information.
+                         values are 0 (no logging) to 6 (log everything, includ ing debug output).
+See the documentation for more infor mation.
-  -m, --move            Files will be moved from input to output (input will
+  -m, --move            Files will be moved from input to output (input will ch
-                        change!).
-By default, Spdr copies the files (leavign input intact)
+                        ange!).
+By default, Spdr copies the files (leavign inpu t intact)
-  --simulate            Spdr will simulate all the actions, without actually
+  --simulate            Spdr will simulate all the actions, without actually do
-                        doing any changes to the file system
+                        ing any changes to the file system

 Arguments:
   input                 Input folder, usually containing updated data output                Output folder, usually containing old data.
 When Import
-                        operation is performed, the path can contain QDateTime-style time and date tags enclosed in < and >, as well as star * wildcard matching.
+                         operation is performed, the path can contain QDateTime -style time and date tags enclosed in < and >, as well as star * wildcard matching.
 See the documentation for more information
 \endverbatim

 \section requirements System requirements